All Products

 Specifies which origins can access the resource.
 It is part of the cross-origin resource sharing (CORS, Cross-Origin Resource Sharing) mechanism, which allows a server to declare whether its resources can be accessed by a specified origin domain name.
 The value of this response header supports the following types:

-• Single specified origin: You can specify a single origin domain name to allow only that origin to access the resource.
+• Single specified origin: You can specify a specific origin domain name to allow only that origin to access the resource.
 For example, http://example.com or https://api.example.com.
-The request must come from the specified origin.
+This requires the request to come from the specified origin.
 Otherwise, it is rejected.

 • *